 The head of household and any household member 18 years old and/or older are required to attend the briefing.
-If the head of household is unable to attend, the PHA may approve another adult family member to attend the briefing.

 Families that attend group briefings and still need individual assistance will be referred to an appropriate PHA staff person.

 Briefings will be conducted in English.
 For limited English proficient (LEP) applicants, the PHA will provide translation services in accordance with the PHA's LEP plan